RaulRohjans/spenser/README.md

 docker compose up -d
 ```

-#### Create database:
+#### Configure database:
-Create a new database in your PostgreSQL instance and import the file "schema.sql"
+Configure your new database in PostgreSQL instance by importing the file "schema.sql"

 ## Contributing